oracle/terraform-provider-oci/website/docs/d/database_maintenance_runs.html.markdown

 * `lifecycle_details` - Additional information about the current lifecycleState.
 * `maintenance_subtype` - Maintenance sub-type.
 * `maintenance_type` - Maintenance type.
+* `patch_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the patch to be applied in the maintenance run.
 * `state` - The current state of the maintenance run.
 * `target_resource_id` - The ID of the target resource on which the maintenance run occurs.
 * `target_resource_type` - The type of the target resource on which the maintenance run occurs.